Cardinal-Cryptography/contracts/upgradability/set_code_hash/named_address_store/README.md

 #### `openbrush::upgradeable_storage` macro

-Solving both of this problems might generate a quite a lot of boilerplate when writing in pure ink!, so in this example we use `upgradable_storage(STORAGE_KEY)` macro from Openbrush.
+Solving both of these problems might generate a quite a lot of boilerplate when writing in pure ink!, so in this example we use `upgradeable_storage(STORAGE_KEY)` macro

+from Openbrush.

 It enables us to create a part of storage which is stored under the selected `STORAGE_KEY`, and additionally guards us against using uninitialized variables: